Belgium sends three athletes to Paralympic Winter Games

 They are realistic about their chances.
 “There’s a top 5 of very experienced athletes, but we aim for our own level.
 If it’s our day, it’s our day,” says Mestdagh.

-At just sixteen, Goossen is one of the youngest athletes at the Games.
-While Paralympic competitors are on average older than those at the able-bodied Winter Games, she is unfazed by the age gap.
-“I think there might be one or two athletes who are also sixteen, everyone else is older.
-That’s really cool, actually.”
+At just 16, Goossen is one of the youngest athletes at the Games.
+While Paralympic competitors are on average older than those at the Olympics, she is unfazed by the age gap.
+“I think there might be one or two athletes who are also 16, everyone else is older.
+That’s really cool, actually,” she says.

 “It’s just fantastic that I get to experience this.
 This is truly a dream come true.
-I really want to do well,” Goossen says.
+I really want to do well.”

 Prégardien also competes in the sit-ski category.
 During descents, he is strapped into a bucket seat mounted on a single ski and uses stabilisers attached to his hands.
 His journey to the Games followed a serious shoulder injury.

-Van Camp says that the impact of the Games goes beyond sport.
+Van Camp says the impact of the Games goes beyond sport.
 "When people see our athletes in action, it often changes the image they have of people with disabilities.
-It shows that they are true top athletes, with enormous capabilities, who push their boundaries and simply do what everyone does: get the best out of themselves," she told Belga in a video interview.
+It shows that they are true top athletes, with enormous capabilities, who push their boundaries and simply do what everyone does: get the best out of themselves," she told Belga.

 The Paralympic Winter Games celebrate their 50th anniversary this year.
 The opening ceremony will take place on 6 March in Verona, with the closing ceremony on 15 March.
-Belgian athletes are scheduled to compete almost daily from 7 March onwards.
+Belgian athletes are scheduled to compete almost daily from 7 March.

 Related news